eslachance/eslachance/README.md

   </p>
 </div>

-Hello my darlings and *welcome* to Evie.Code's Github Profile!
+Hello my darlings and *welcome* to Alterion.Dev's Github Profile!
 You're here because you're curious about who I am and what I do - or maybe you're a potential employer and you're sleuthing through my stuff and figuring out if I can write good code?
 Either way, hello and thanks for visiting.

 So, what is there to see here?
 Well, there's my super cool projects like [Enmap] and [Josh] that I'm currently working on.
 Enmap is feature-complete while Josh is more of a work in progress, a different implementation with features I can't do with Enmap.
 Also take a look at [Snowflake] which is a blogging platform made with [React], [Zustand], [react-router-dom] and [Snowpack].